-Who isn’t excited about a great trip to the beautiful country of Central America, Costa Rica- a Country of happiness, but the question that arises is what’s the best time for it, rainy season, dry season, green season?
+Who isn’t excited about a great trip to the beautiful country of Central America, Costa Rica- a Country of happiness, but the question that arises is what’s the best time for it, rainy season, dry season, or green season?

 What’s the peak season?
 What’s the high season?
 What’s the best time to visit Costa Rica?

-So here’s an answer to all those questions about visiting Costa Rica, lets have a look!
+So here’s an answer to all those questions about visiting Costa Rica, let’s have a look!

-Costa Rica, also called the Republic Of Costa Rica, is a country of continent Central America best known for its hip, glamorous side and neighbor oceans like “The Pacific Ocean” to the east and “The Caribbean Coast” to the west.
+Costa Rica, also called the Republic Of Costa Rica, is a country of the continent Central America best known for its hip, glamorous side and neighboring oceans like “The Pacific Ocean” to the east and “The Caribbean Coast” to the west.
 It is the best place to visit cause it has something for everyone.

 Mid-December to April (The Dry Season)